-INOLES Tax Mult is the Tax Multiple used to derive the gold received from taxation of the region by the Nation.
-Agro Mult is the Agricultural Multiple used for deriving the agricultural production of the region that becomes available to the 0 Nation.
+Tax Mult is the Tax Multiple used to derive the gold received from taxation of the region by the Nation.

+Agro Mult is the Agricultural Multiple used for deriving the agricultural production of the region that becomes available to be built in the region.

 Build?
 Indicates whether the Nation can build mobile troops there.
-A (yes) indicator indicates that only Allied units can be built in the region.
+A (yes) indicator indicates that only Allied units can

 NFP?
 Indicates whether the Nation receives National Force Points from the region.
-Note: Allied regions produce some NFP for the construction of allied units, cities and PWB only.
-See section [5.4.7] on page 39.
-Troops?
-Indicates whether the Nation receives use of the native forces in the region.
-The defense note indicates that the - regional troops will defend their region, in concert with any National troops if they are present.
+Note: Allied regions produce some regional troops will defend their region, in concert with any National troops if they are present.
 The allied note indicates that the troops provided become National troops upon achievement of the Friendly status.
 The nation note indicates that any native troops in the area are now under the control of the nation and may no longer be present in the region.
-ACM indicates the additional cost to your Leaders to enter the region due to its status vis-à-vis your Nation.
-Control Cost .
-0